mredenti/gpu-computing-school/KOKKOS/vectorAdd/index.md

         ```

-???+ tip "Step 4: Comparing performances"
+??? tip "Optional: Comparing performances against Cuda/SYCL version"

     - Implement your own version of vector addition in CUDA (perhaps retrieve one from the exercises during the school)
     - Time the execution in a similar manner as for the Kokkos vector program and compare the execution times